Natural hazards are part of every visit to the Rocky Mountains. Some of the most common risks, and how to avoid them, are described here.

 - Be prepared.
 Equip your vehicle with a shovel, flashlight, blanket, food and extra warm clothing.

 - Snow tires.
 Always have snow tires, all-season radials or chains.
-During the winter, they are required by law for travel on all roads except Hwy #1 and #16.
+Winter tires (M&S) or chains are required by law for travel in B.C. from Oct.
+1 to April 30, and on Hwy 93N (Icefields Parkway) from Nov.
+1 to March 31.

 - Keep in mind that cell phone reception outside of townsites is unreliable.